 - Social security and pension costs in Germany

-The standard of living in Germany consistently ranks well in Mercer’s living quality survey.
-In 2017 seven German cities featured in the top 30, three of which were in the top 10: Munich (4), Dusseldorf (6), Frankfurt (7), Berlin (13), Hamburg (18), Stuttgart (24) and Nuremberg (25).
-Munich and Frankfurt were also ranked as having the world’s second best city infrastructure (after Singapore), with Dusseldorf in fifth place (one ahead of London) and Hamburg (tied with Zurich) in ninth position.
+The standard of living in Germany consistently ranks well in Mercer’s quality of living survey.
+In 2018, seven German cities featured in the top 30, three of which were in the top 10: Munich (3rd), Dusseldorf (6th), Frankfurt (7th), Berlin (13th), Hamburg (19th), Nuremberg (23rd), and Stuttgart (28th).

-Berlin’s cost of living makes it one of the cheapest capital cities to live in Europe, although an influx of expats and creatives in recent years have influenced upwards rent prices.
-It is becoming more difficult to find reasonably priced housing, particularly in popular and central Berlin neighbourhoods, although the cost of living in typically lower in Berlin’s suburbs.
+Berlin is one of the best value capital cities to live in Europe, although an influx of expats and creatives in recent years have influenced rent prices.

-Numbeo estimates the cost of living in Berlin as:
+The cost of living in Berlin is estimated to be:

-Munich‘s cost of living is among the highest in the country, although the city offers a great deal of facilities as the capital of Germany’s southern province Bavaria.
+Munich‘s cost of living is among the highest in the country, although the city offers a great deal of facilities as the capital of Germany’s southern state of Bavaria.

 Munich’s cost of living is estimated as:

-Heidelberg is a university and scientific town, besides being a favourite among visitors for its riverside location and historic town centre.
+Heidelberg is a city revolving around the university and scientific research, while also being a favourite among visitors for its riverside location and historic town centre.
 Living in Heidelberg offers a mix of old and new, located around 90km south of Frankfurt.

-The cost of living in Heidelberg is estimated as:
+The cost of living in Heidelberg is estimated to be: